ismo-karkkainen/terrain/README.md

           Map of offset value ranges.
 Ignored if both offset_min and offset_max have been given.
 Default is [[2,2],[2,2]].
         format: [ ContainerStdVector, StdVector, Float ]
         required: false
+      offset_histogram:
+        description: |
+          Distribution of offset values within the offset range as histogram.
+          Values are divided by the sum to get relative amount of values that end up in each bin.
+Defaults to uniform distribution: [1].
+To only get values near offset minimum or maximum, use [1,0,0,...,0,1].
+          To exclude values near zero, use value like [1,1,1,0,1,1,1].
+Using zero at the end effective shrinks range.
+        format: [ StdVector, Float ]
+        required: false
       seed:
         description: Seed for random number generator.